kgjoner/my-dev-website-in-vue/src/data/posts/Making a JAMstack blog.md

   All the post content...
 ```

-That's great, but it would be better if our categories receive their own collection instead of just being a post property.
-So they will be able to be queried apart the posts, and it will be easier to make their own pages.
+So the nodes on Post collection will have custom properties plus the ones gotten by the transformer plugin.
+But instead of letting our categories being just a property, it would be better give them their own collection.
+That way, they could be queried apart the posts, and it will be easier to make their own pages.

-And we can do that just filling an option in `@gridsome/source-filesystem` configuration:
+That is possible just filling an option in `@gridsome/source-filesystem` configuration:

 ```javascript
   // gridsome.config.js